erickterra/jaberish/README.md

 }
 ```

-Decimal will be a number between 1000 and 5000 with 2 random decimal places
+Decimal will be a number between 1000 and 5000 with 2 random decimal places.

 ---